MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/uwf-wes7-ewf-to-win10-uwf.md

 > [!NOTE]
 >
 >- UWF must be enabled and configured in Read-Only Media mode
 >- UWF must not be in HORM mode:
-  > - HORM mode cannot be enabled after Full Volume Commit and before the next reboot
+> HORM mode cannot be enabled after Full Volume Commit and before the next reboot.
+>
 >- UWF can be disabled after Full Volume Commit

 UWF CSP provider was updated by adding read/write CFG_DATATYPE_BOOLEAN “UnifiedWriteFilter\CurrentSession\OverlayCommit” property, which indicates if Full Overlay Commit was issued after the last boot.
 Setting that property from zero (FALSE) to non-zero value (TRUE) causes immediate Full Volume Commit to be performed.
 Setting this property to zero (FALSE) if its current value is non-zero (TRUE) is not allowed.